The Definitive DIY Guide to Resolving Frequent Plumbing Issues at Home

 Can I fix a plumbing problem myself?

-Yes, you can repair minor plumbing issues yourself, by learning basic plumbing skills.
+Yes, you are able to fix minor plumbing issues yourself, by learning basic plumbing skills.

 What are the most common plumbing problems?